chakhoic/NYC-GO/README.md

 because their friends are busy or they just simply doesn't have friends avalible.
 Therefore on the "NYC-GO!" page would have two button you can choose to filter activities that is good for one person or multiple people.
 There are critirias for which actitivity would be more suitable for one person.
-For example, the activities would require less interaction with others and the activities won't let the person feel more lonely or embarassed.

-In the project I would use Javascript for the frontend for the filters and Rails f or the backend to store datas of the activities.
-For the map I would use the google map API or other map API available.
+Fuctionality

+In this project I used the google map api.
+The google map api allow me render google map for the specific location and allow me to drop pins on the google map.
+Once you click on the pin it will show you the details of the activities.